kptung/S22-Understanding-Async-Requests/README.md

-# Node.js Course - S21 Adding Pagination
+# Node.js Course - S22 Understanding Async Requests

-Practice code for Section 21 - Adding Pagination, part of the course "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)" by Academind, Maximilian Schwarzmüller.
+Practice code for Section 22 - Understanding Async Requests, part of the course "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)" by Academind, Maximilian Schwarzmüller.

 This project covers:
-- Implementing server-side pagination without external packages
-- Reading the page value from query parameter
-- Using MongoDB `.skip()` and `.limit()` to fetch the current page slice
-- Rendering pagination links in views
+- Understanding asynchronous HTTP requests and how client-side JavaScript can communicate with a backend using `fetch()` and `res.json()`
+- Recognizing when to use async requests _(e.g. deleting or updating resources dynamically without re-rendering page)_ versus traditional page reloads
+- **Planning the transition toward **REST API** architecture:**
+  - Future REST endpoints (`GET`, `POST`, `PATCH`, `DELETE`) will return JSON instead of rendered views
+  - MVC routes will remain temporarily for backward compatibility
+  - Business logic will be refactored into shared model/service functions, reused by both MVC and REST routes

+- **Understanding the long-term migration path:**
+  - Maintain current MVC routes for stability
+  - Add new `/api/...` REST endpoints returning JSON
+  - Gradually update the frontend to use async `fetch()` requests
+  - Remove legacy MVC routes once the full REST API is in place

+> **Note:** The async request pattern _(e.g. deleting products via `fetch()` and dynamically updating the DOM)_ will be implemented and demonstrated in later course sections dedicated to **REST APIs**.

 # Project type
 - Independently implemented while following a Node.js course, writing all functionalities from scratch and extending the project with personal improvements.